niieani/callbag-toolkit/README.md

 If you are familiar with RxJS, you probably already know how to use the last three.

-Having to call `start()` manually may seem redundant, but as you'll see later, is convenient for creating Operators, which can simply pass it upwards.
+Having to call `start()` manually may seem redundant, but as you'll see later, it's convenient for creating Operators, which can simply pass it upwards.

 `start()` is also the only function that you are required to call in the Source, all other ones are entirely optional.